alexishuf/hdtss/doc/CONFIG.md

 > `sparql.ws.window.size` rows have been collected, whichever occurs first.
 > The **default** is `500` microseconds.
 If this is set to something `<= 0`,
 > no bundling will occur (each row will immediately yield a websocket message).

+A websocket session may become innactive after some time if the client is slow at providing new bindings or the server is slow at finding results.
+Such scenario could arise on queries that apply selective FILTER clauses on large result sets.
+To signal its presence, each peer may send a `!ping` message to be answered with an `!ping-ack`.
+The server by default sends a ping every 2 minutes:

+> `sparql.ws.ping.secs=INTEGER`
+>
+> The interval in seconds after which a !ping will be sent by the server on a
+> session that had no activity from neither the client nor the server.
+Any
+> incoming or outgoing message resets this timer.
+> The **default** is `120`, i.e., 2 minutes